Causal Inference with Spatio-temporal Data: Estimating the Effects of Airstrikes on Insurgent Violence in Iraq: Estimation and Inference

 Formally, consider a univariate kernel $K: [0,\infty) \rightarrow [0, \infty)$ satisfying $\int K(u) \mathrm{d}u = 1$.
 Let $K_b$ denote the scaled kernel defined as $K_b(u) = b^{-1} K(u / b)$ with bandwidth parameter $b$.
 We define $\estimatort[F][][\lag]: \Omega \rightarrow \mathbb{R}^{+}$ as

 where $\|\cdot\|$ denotes the Euclidean norm.
-The summation on the right hand side represents the spatially-smoothed version of the outcome point pattern at time period $t$.
-The product of ratios represents a weight similar to the weights in the marginal structural models \citep{robins2000marginal}, but in accordance with the stochastic intervention $\interv[F][][\lag]$: each of the $\lag$ terms represents the likelihood ratio of treatment $W_j$ in the counterfactual world of the intervention $\interv$ versus the actual world with the observed data at a specific time period.
+The summation represents the spatially-smoothed version of the outcome point pattern at time period $t$.
+The product of ratios represents a weight similar to those in the marginal structural models \citep{robins2000marginal}, but in accordance with the stochastic intervention $\interv[F][][\lag]$: each of the $\lag$ terms represents the likelihood ratio of treatment $W_j$ in the counterfactual world of the intervention $\interv$ versus the actual world with the observed data at a specific time period.

-Assuming that the kernel $K$ is continuous, the estimator in \cref{eq:estimatort} defines a continuous surface over $\Omega$.
+Assuming that the kernel $K$ is continuous, the estimator given in Equation~\cref{eq:estimatort} defines a continuous surface over $\Omega$.
 The continuity of $\estimator[F][][\lag]$ allows us to use it as an intensity function when estimating causal quantities.
-This leads to the following estimator for the expected number of outcome-active locations in any region $B$ at time $t$, defined in \cref{eq:avgout_k},
+This leads to the following estimator for the expected number of outcome-active locations in any region $B$ at time $t$, defined in Equation~\cref{eq:avgout_k},